JastiAbhishek/PastProjects/README.md

+## Projects
-# PastProjects
+# Abhishek Jasti
-All the projects done while being a student at CSULB.
+Student at Californina State University of Long Beach.
+Here are a few projects done so far.